IgnacioPro/lumo/docs/GITOPS_INFRASTRUCTURE_PLAN.md

 ### Objective

-Define cloud infrastructure as code using Terraform, supporting multiple cloud providers.
+Define cloud infrastructure as code using Terraform with GCP as the primary cloud provider.

 ### Directory Structure